2009 New York Liberty season

-The 2009 WNBA season is the 13th season for the New York Liberty franchise of the Women's National Basketball Association.
+The 2009 WNBA season was the 13th season for the New York Liberty franchise of the Women's National Basketball Association.
 The Liberty attempted to advance to the WNBA Playoffs for the tenth time in thirteen seasons, but failed.

 Offseason

 Dispersal Draft

 Based on the Liberty's 2008 record, they would pick 8th in the Houston Comets dispersal draft.
 The Liberty waived their pick.

-WNBA Draft
+WNBA draft

-The following are the Liberty's selections in the 2009 WNBA Draft.
+The following are the Liberty's selections in the 2009 WNBA draft.